ioos/gsoc/2021/project-results.md

-# GSoC final write-up
+# GSoC 2021 Results

 U.S. IOOS is participating for the first time as a mentoring organization for Google’s Summer of Code 2021.
 Google granted IOOS three slots and the projects ranged from machine learning, new features in IOOS software, and documentation translation capabilities.

-Three projects are completed:
+Completed projects:

 - [erddapy](https://gist.github.com/callumrollo/ee28f7e1863d30162bdb041156314543): Implemented griddap and issued gliderpy first release.
 - [ERDDAP](https://q1zeng.github.io/): Translated ERDDAP User Interface Into Different Languages